 Rules for Remi

-Rules for the card game Remi: Collect sets and runs over 7 rounds, lowest score wins this exciting rummy variant!
+Rules for the card game Remi: Collect sets and runs over 7 rounds with progressive contracts.
+Lowest total score wins this rummy variant.
 Remi is also known as Liverpool Rummy, United or Contract Rummy.

 About the Game

-Remi is an exciting card game in the Rummy family played over seven rounds with progressive contracts.
-Also known as Liverpool Rummy or United, the game combines strategy, tactics, and a bit of luck.
-It's perfect for 3-5 players (best with 3-4) and typically takes 45-90 minutes.
+Remi is a card game in the Rummy family, played over seven rounds with progressive contracts.
+Also known as Liverpool Rummy or United, it blends strategy, tactics, and a bit of luck.
+It works well with 3–5 players (best with 3–4) and typically takes 45–90 minutes.

-The goal is to collect specific combinations of cards in each round - both sets (three or more cards of the same rank) and runs (four or more cards in sequence).
-The player with the fewest points after all rounds wins the game!
+The goal is to collect specific combinations of cards in each round, both sets (three or more cards of the same rank) and runs (four or more cards in sequence).
+The player with the fewest points after all seven rounds wins.

 Setup

-• Cards: Two complete decks (104 cards) plus nine jokers - 113 cards total
+- Cards: Two complete decks (104 cards) plus nine jokers, for 113 cards in total

 The game consists of seven rounds with different contracts.
 In the first six rounds, 10 cards are dealt to each player.
 In the seventh round, 11 cards are dealt.
 The dealer position rotates clockwise.